atuttle/blog/blog/2021/chaotic-good-creating-determinism-where-none-exists.md

 ---
-title: 'Chaotic Good: Creating Determinism Where None Exists'
+title: "Chaotic Good: Creating Determinism Where None Exists"
+desc: "Some solutions are too brilliant for their own good"
+img: /img/2021/chaotic-good.jpg
 date: 2021-05-14
 tags:
   - semaphore